Gauravkumar1502/CU-MCA-Worksheets/README.md

 ## Contributing Guidelines

 ### You can contribute to this project in following ways:
-1. **Add a new worksheet:**
-   - You can add a new worksheet to this repository.
+ - Add a new worksheet.

-2. **Add a new subject:**
-    - You can add a new subject to this repository.
+ - Add a new subject.

-3. **Improve an existing worksheet:**
+ - Improve an existing worksheet.
-   - You can improve an existing worksheet by adding more questions or by adding solutions to the questions.
-4. **Remove unnecessary worksheets or subjects:**
-   - You can remove unnecessary worksheets or subjects from this repository.
+ - Remove unnecessary worksheets or subjects.

 ### PR Process